Daniibooii/NYT-crawler/README.md

 # Project Description
 This project is intended to allow the user to pull or "scrape" articles from the New York Times for later reading.<br>

-This is my fork of a group project worked on over 3-4 hours.<br>
+This is my fork of a group project worked on over 3-4 hours by a four person team.<br>
-A four person team worked to complete the tasks listed after this introduction.<br>
 The work was divided into two main portions, roughly corresponding to front-end and back-end work.<br>
 Two team members were assigned to each.<br>